The 10 Best Mechanical Keyboard Switches of 2025

 The best gaming switches we recommend for most people are the Cherry MX Speed Silver switches.
 While much of the enthusiast market has moved away from some of the older Cherry MX models, these switches are an interesting exception.
 Ultimately, it has a lot to do with their simplicity.
 They don't come pre-lubed from the factory, but they're some of the fastest and most lightweight-feeling switches available, making them an obvious choice for playing fast-paced or competitive games.

 As a final note, these switches are a follow-up to Gateron's original North Pole 1.0 Yellow switches.
-While the fundamentals are the same, the 2.0 switches have a small yellow-colored silicone disk at the base of the stem.
-This addition softens the bottom-out sensation a bit, but it also dramatically changes the sound profile.
+While the fundamentals remain the same, the 2.0 switches feature a small, yellow-colored silicone disk at the base of the stem.
+This addition softens the bottom-out sensation somewhat, but it also significantly alters the sound profile.
 If you prefer a deeper, 'thockier' sound, you'll prefer the North Pole 1.0 switches better, as they don't have this piece.
 Alternatively, the Gateron North Pole 2.0 switches have a much quieter, muted sound, almost like a silent switch.

 Recent Updates